 - Promote a strong sense of self and character education

 Our experienced and dedicated staff will guide your child in a loving, friendly, secure, and relaxed atmosphere.
 They will encourage your child to learn through their own natural curiosity and made learning opportunities available to them daily.
 The staff is trained in First Aid, CPR, Emergency Preparedness, and Fire Evacuation.
 Additionally, each staff receives 18-22 hours of an ongoing training in the field of Early Childhood Education.
 The Center staff includes individuals with degrees in education, Child Development Associates, as well decades of experience.

-Ms. Hubbard has worked at CLCCC since 1996 and has over 17 years experience in Early Childhood Education.
-She has worked both as a classroom assistant as well as a classroom teacher and applies that experience to her position of Assistant Director.
+Ms. Hubbard has worked at CLCCC since 1996 and has over 20 years experience in Early Childhood Education.
+She has worked as a classroom assistant, as well as a classroom teacher, and has served as the Assistant Director of CLCCC for the past 20 years.
 She is a funny, warm person that is a favorite of all the children.
 Ms. Hubbard resides in Germantown and has a son.

 Christ Lutheran Child Care has two infant programs, the Sweet Peas and the Busy Bees, with a total enrollment of 11 children and 5 staff members.
 Our littlest students, the Sweet Peas average in age from 6 weeks to 5 months.
 The Busy Bees, our older infant program, tends to average from 6 months to 13 months of age.
 Each infant program is designed to provide each child with a feeling of warmth, confidence, and security.
 The schedule is a flexible, individual one, which allows the staff to spend quality time with each child.
 We believe that through this nurturing interaction along with encouragement and lots of love, your child will have experienced warmth that is essential to their growth and cognitive development.